Between War And Red Tape, Many Iraqis Lack Official Papers - UrduPoint

 He was subsequently arrested and spent five months in detention before he was declared innocent.

-He was married and had a son under the militant group's reign.
+He was married and had a son under the jihadist group's reign.

 With the help of an IRC lawyer, Adnan was able to obtain a divorce after having his marriage and his six-year-old recognised, though he has yet to obtain a birth certificate for his son.